 Calories and hydration pure and simple.
 Anyone who drinks beer will eventually succumb to the beer belly, as beer contains calories, on average around 200 per pint.

 If you are living at a time when most labour was manual and intensive, you needed to consume a lot of calories.
 A typical male working the fields in the summer months was burning an average of 3,000 calories per day.

 You also needed to replenish lost fluids from sweating.
 As it happens, small beer is really quite effective at delivering both calories and fluids.

 Small beer was also cheap, often being made from the third runnings of the mash from brewing ales, with the strong and common ales first, then the small beer last.

 It’s also worth noting that while people talk about small beer being low in alcohol, no one actually knows how low.
 As James Sumner notes, medieval ale brewing was far less efficient than today, and based on crops that were less efficient at converting into fermentable sugars, so it was probably quite low, but how low is an unknown.

-It’s unlikely that they drunk small beer for its low alcohol content, nor for the oft-cited claim that the brewing process killed bugs in polluted water. as they didn’t know that bacteria and microbes existed.
+It’s unlikely that they drank small beer for its low alcohol content, nor for the oft-cited claim that the brewing process killed bugs in polluted water. as they didn’t know that bacteria and microbes existed.
 If the water smelt bad, people simply wouldn’t drink it.

 People didn’t drink small beer to stay healthy — they drank small beer to give them energy.